jon-ram-mdit/Database-Structure-Cloning/readme.md

 # Steps to replicate Database in your System:
+YouTube Video on How to Setup in your local system: https://youtu.be/TzT2JF8L0Fk
 1. First install node.js in your system ( required )
 2. Then install the required packages using the command: npm install
 3. Please ensure you have an existing database in your system before running the